m-t-a97/m-t-a97/README.md

 ## Hi there :wave:, my name's Tanvir.

 <p>I'm a Full-Stack Software Developer who uses the latest and greatest technologies.
-I'm always striving to better myself and learn new skills, as well as bolster my skillset in the process.
-What motivates me to keep learning new tech is that somewhere down the line, it will benefit me whenever I am in a situation where that tech/skill would be required.
-This is why I never give up on trying to learn new things every day.
+I love learning about and using the latest tech out there.
+I'm actively working with React + Next.js at the moment along with build tools such as Turborepo and Vite.
+Also learning Golang at the moment and utilising it on the backend.
 </p>

-- :computer: I’m currently working on building apps on both Web2 and Web3.
-My tech stack primarily consists of using React/Next.js, NodeJS, Google Cloud Platform and Ethereum / Algorand.